abn-dev-01/DevOps23/Docker/Kafka/kraft-mode/README.md

+# Kafka without Zookeeper

-Yes, you can run Kafka without Zookeeper by using **KRaft mode** (Kafka Raft).
+Yes, you can run Kafka **without Zookeeper** by using **KRaft mode** (Kafka Raft).
 KRaft is a feature introduced in Apache Kafka that allows Kafka to operate without the need for Zookeeper by integrating the metadata management within Kafka brokers themselves.
 Below is a `docker-compose.yml` file for running Kafka in KRaft mode.

 ### [`docker-compose.yml`](./docker-compose.yml) for Kafka in KRaft Mode